Lord-of-the-Rings-Middle-Earth-Mod/LotRMEMod-Cloudfare-Workers/README.md

 # LotRMEMod-Cloudfare-Workers
-In this repository our Cloudfare Workers, that manage some Github Discord Integration
+This Repository contains the Code for the Cloudfare Worker that runs several discord integrations.